-8 Potential Triggers For Those Out-of-Nowhere Breakouts
+8 Potential Acne Triggers Behind Those Out-of-Nowhere Breakouts

-Trigger #1: Pet(s)
+Acne Trigger #1: Pets

 You love your furry friend as much as the next person and engage in cuddle sessions on the regular.
 In some cases, you may even allow your pet to lick your face or curl up into bed with you.
 We hate to be the bearer of bad news, but have you ever considered the amount of bacteria your pet could be carrying around?
 Saliva aside, even the fur on your cat or dog can be home to a number of germs.
 When these grimy particles come into contact with your skin, it’s possible that blemishes are the result.

-What You Should Do: Clean any areas that collect pet dander (especially if you’re allergic!) and try not to put your face anywhere near the areas that your pet lies down.
+What You Should Do: Clean any areas that collect pet dander (especially if you’re allergic!) and try not to put your face anywhere near the areas where your pet lies down.
 It’s not a bad idea to wash your face and hands after petting or cuddling up to your pet, too.

-Trigger #2: Toothpaste
+Acne Trigger #2: Toothpaste

-Trigger #3: Washcloths
+Acne Trigger #3: Washcloths

-It’s no secret that pillowcases, sheets, makeup brushes, and blending sponges need to be cleaned regularly to avoid transfer of dirt and bacteria onto the skin.
+It’s no secret that pillowcases, sheets, makeup brushes and blending sponges need to be cleaned regularly to avoid transfer of dirt and bacteria onto the skin.
 But are you remembering to do the same with your towels and washcloths?
-Typically stored in a bathroom — a breeding ground for bacteria and mold growth — these cloths can be silently affecting your complexion (or body!) with the appearance of unwanted zits.
+Typically stored in a bathroom — a breeding ground for bacteria and mold growth — these cloths can be silently affecting your complexion (or body) with the appearance of unwanted zits.
 This is called acne mechanica, the result of objects or materials coming in contact with your skin and provoking blemishes.

-Trigger #4: Throw Pillows
+Acne Trigger #4: Throw Pillows

 Are decorative throw pillows piled high on your bed?
 Unlike the pillows you sleep on, these plush accents often go unwashed for extended periods of time.
 They’re also usually tossed onto the floor before shut-eye, making them even more susceptible to picking up bacteria and germs.

-Trigger #5: Sleeping with Wet Hair
+Acne Trigger #5: Sleeping With Wet Hair

-Trigger #6: Cellphones
+Acne Trigger #6: Cell Phones

-What You Should Do: Wipe down your device regularly to remove any build-up of oil, makeup, or other germs.
+What You Should Do: Wipe down your device regularly to remove any build-up of oil, makeup or other germs.

-Trigger #7: Your Significant Other
+Acne Trigger #7: Your Significant Other

 What You Should Do: As much as acne sucks, it’s not worth breaking up over.
 Instead of letting consort acne ruin your relationship, follow these simple tips for reducing your chances of developing zits after your cuddle sesh.